even4void/aliquote/content/post/icc-garson.md

 >
 > where answers were coded 0=No or 1=Yes.

-I happen to load the data and recode them as binary variable as follows:
+I happened to load the data and recode them as binary variable as follows:

 ```r
 > library(foreign)